arminnh/ma2-multi-agent-system-robot-delivery/problem-definition.md

 ## Problem definition

-Pizzeria RoboPizza wants to use AGVs to deliver pizzas to their customers.
+Pizzeria chain RoboPizza wants to use AGVs to deliver pizzas to their customers.
 They contacted iDelivery to rent the AGVs for the delivery tasks. iDelivery is responsible for the charging of the robots whilst RoboPizza is responsible for handling incoming pizza delivery requests.

 #### Environment
 American style city